Trauma Helpline Number for Adolescents Near Dallas, Texas

 Phone representing Mental Health Hotline Number in Texas for Teens

-Are Mental Health Trauma Helplines Confidential and Private?
+Are Trauma Helplines Confidential?

 When you reach out for help, you can trust that your personal information and the details of your situation are protected.
 This privacy allows for open, honest communication, crucial for effective support and intervention.
 The goal is to provide a safe space where you and your teen can receive the help needed without concerns about confidentiality.